 The traitor in the X-Men is eventually revealed to be Professor X in the form of Onslaught .
 Bishop's knowledge of the future is the only thing that stops Onslaught from killing the X-Men, although it is not enough to prevent Onslaught from nearly destroying all of humanity.
 After defeating Onslaught, Bishop makes peace with Gambit, who was not the traitor after all.
 On a mission in deep space to stop the Phalanx, Bishop becomes separated from the rest of the X-Men.
 Despite trickery and base manipulation by Deathbird, he enters into a romantic relationship with her.
 They have many adventures deep in space, but when she turns on him and the X-Men, he seemingly kills her.
 Following this, Bishop spends some time in a distant possible future, detailed in the Bishop: The Last X-Man series, where he again faces Trevor Fitzroy.
 He is temporarily returned to the present by Apocalypse, who needs him as one of The Twelve, before finally returning permanently, during the Maximum Security crossover.

-District X is a branch of the Federal Bureau of Investigation, set in the mutant slum towns of New York, and they assign Bishop the task of handling mutant affairs.
-After House of M, Bishop continues to regularly visit the District, even though most of its denizens were murdered by the Scarlet Witch.
+District X is the name assigned by the Federal Bureau of Investigation for Mutant Town, a slum town of New York which mostly inhabited mutants.
+The FBI requested Bishop's help and they assigned him with the task of handling mutant affairs.
+He was partnered with police detective Ismael Ortega.
+The colleges became good friends, but Ismael started breaking under the pressure of the fact that his own wife was a mutant too.
+After the events of House of M, in which 99 procent of the mutant population lost their powers, Bishop continued to regularly visit the District, even though most of its denizens were depowered by the Scarlet Witch.
 He puts most of his time back into the X-Men however, saving Africa with Storm and helping Psylocke defeat the Foursaken.

 In Civil War, Bishop sides with O*N*E* to help arrest the 198 and the X-Men.
 He and Scott Summers butt heads over the situation, which leads Bishop to state his fear of what the future may bring.
 With permission from Tony Stark, Bishop heads the Micromax and Sabra teams, and is able to locate the 198 and the X-Men, ordering them to stand down.
 General Demetrius Lazer eventually turns on Bishop, by getting Cyclops to attack him.
 Bishop refuses to fight Scott, simply absorbing all of the energy he could handle.
 When it comes to be too much, he projects it into the sky, destroying a O*N*E* sentinel.
 He later teams with the X-Men to save the 198 from an explosion.
 This causes him to ultimately leave the X-Men.